-Many divers come to Bali and more precisely to Nusa Penida from all over the world just to meet the famous Mola Mola fish.
+Many divers come to Bali and more precisely to Nusa Penida from all over the world just to meet the famous Mola Mola fish also called sunfish.
 This fish is indeed the heaviest bony fish that you can meet in the world.
 It grows throughout its whole life, from a few millimeters in the larva state up to several meters in diameter in adulthood.
-You cannot miss it with its characteristic shape, oval, seen from the side and flat, seen from the front, with two large dorsal and anal fins.
+You cannot miss it with its characteristic shape, oval, seen from the side and flat, seen from the front, with a large dorsal fin and a large anal fin.
 Especially when you come across a specimen that weighs more than a ton.

 It is a pelagic fish and lives very deep, down to 600 meters.
 But you can regularly meet him in Bali, close to the surface, between July and October each year.
 Researchers have indeed proved that it follows the seasonal upswings of cold water which bring with them nutrients, a phenomenon called upwelling.

 Its name comes from the Latin mola which designates a millstone, a large round stone, flat and gray.
 Like for example the wheel of the old water mills.
 Its round shape would also have inspired its name in English (sunfish).
 But also in Italian (pesce luna), in Spanish (pez luna) in Portuguese (peixe lua) in German (mondfisch) or in French (poisson lune).

 Mola Mola eats mainly jellyfish, but also on zooplankton, squid and small crustaceans.
 And since this diet is poor in nutrients, it must consume a large amount.
 A 120 kilo Mola Mola should thus ingest 70 kilos of jellyfish every day to cover its calorie needs!